Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Ubiquiti U7 Pro XGS vs. U7 Pro Max vs. U7 Pro XG vs. U7 Pro: hardware specifications

-In case you haven’t noticed on the table, the U7 Pro XG and U7 Pro XGS are improved versions of the U7 Pro and U7 Pro Max, respectively, with a better thermal solution (fanless) and 10Gbps uplink.
-They are designed to deliver both better performance and higher longevity (due to the lack of a moving part).
+Notably, the U7 Pro XG and U7 Pro XGS are enhanced versions of the U7 Pro and U7 Pro Max, respectively, featuring a more efficient thermal solution (fanless) and a 10Gbps uplink.
+They are designed to deliver both improved performance and enhanced longevity (due to the absence of moving parts).

-If you’re not sure which to get, the U7 Pro XGS is the best among the four, though in terms of performance, it’s slated to be the same as the U7 Pro Max.
+If you’re unsure which to choose, the U7 Pro XGS is the best among the four, although in terms of performance, it’s expected to be comparable to the U7 Pro Max.
 Thanks to the dedicated spectral scanning radio, both are more suited to a crowded environment.

-All these APs share two things in common.
-First, they use the uplink port as the only powering method; there’s no power port or power adapter.
+All these APs share two commonalities.
+First, they use the uplink port as the sole powering method—there is no power port or power adapter.
 To use any of these, you’ll need a Power-over-Ethernet switch or injector.
 To be sure, pick the PoE++ power sender.
-Second, neither features AFC, which is only available in the Enterprise category.
+Second, neither has the AFC feature, which has been available only in the Enterprise category so far, as is the case with the E7.

 U7 ProXGS access point FrontU7 ProXGS access point underside

-On the underside, both the U7 Pro XG and U7 Pro XGS have a metal base that functions as a heatsink to accommodate their fanless design.
+On the underside, both the U7 Pro XG and U7 Pro XGS feature a metal base that serves as a heatsink, accommodating their fanless design.

 Familiar UniFi access points